Comfort Keepers Careers FAQs

 Am I covered if There Is an Accident on the Job?

 Yes.
-We offer workers compensation for all of our caregivers.
+Caregiver jobs can be physically strenuous, which is why we offer workers compensation for all of our caregivers.
 This means that if you’re injured on the job, you’re covered.

 Can I Choose My Own Clients?